amativos/node-storage/README.md

 ============

 Simple file based store for node.js.
 Useful for storing configs and such on something like an embedded system.
-It keeps a queue of files to be written to disk if you put() multiple files at once.

 ```
 npm install node-storage